Skip to main content

 )

-To insert records, use the upsert method and specify the following values when writing a record:
+To take advantage of standalone indexing performance, add your vector data with the upsert method.
+Specify the following values when writing a record:

 • namespace - Namespace in which the index exists.